hwang-pro/myfirstportfolio/content/en/about/education.md

 # Order that this section appears on the page.
 weight: 30

-title: 🎓 학력사항
+title: 🎓 Education
-subtitle: "꾸준한 성장과 발전의 여정"
+subtitle: "A journey of continuous growth and development"

 # Date format for experience
 #   Refer to https://docs.hugoblox.com/customization/#date-format